Blackfoot language: Other Latin-script orthographies

 There are other Latin-script orthographies that some Blackfoot speakers use.

 Big Bull Writing System

 Some schools in Aamsskáápipikani / ǎmssk̇ǎaṗiiṗiik̇ǔni (Blackfeet Nation) adopted a Latin-script orthography with diacritics.
 This Latin-script orthography is called the Big Bull Writing System (niitsiiꞏṗoʹꞏʺsin), created by William Big Bull, a Piikani teacher who works for Blackfeet Community College.
 He taught the language and piloted online classes.
-He is the President of āasāisstꞏṫǒ Language Society, an non-profit organization that revives the Blackfoot language.
+He is the President of āasāisstꞏṫǒ Language Society, a non-profit organization that revives the Blackfoot language.
 The writing system was developed around the 20th century.
 Its purpose is to revitalize Blackfoot and promote literacy, and it is used for teaching, writing books, flims, etc. The Big Bull Writing System consists of 35 letters with 3 diacritics͏ ◌̌, ◌̄, ◌̇.